Runman44/BeaconDemoApp/README.md

 * Far - between 10 - 70 meters
 * Near - between 3 - 10 meters
-* Immidiate - between 0 - 3 meters
+* Immediate - between 0 - 3 meters

 All of these zones displays a different images.